ereedsanchez/Science-Technology-and-Ecology/README.md

-# Ecology Technology | Summer 2022
+# Science Technology and Ecology

-Science Technology Entry Program
+The Earth is monitored everday, and all the time by sensor all around the world.
-Learn how to build the sensor technology to study science and ecology.
-From weather sensors to animal camera traps, you will learn how to build, create, and install them in the wild.
+From weather reports to our smartphones, GPS, heart rate; there are so many small computerized sensor gathering information for us to use.
+In this class you will learn how sensor and microcomputers work to gather and display information.
+You will build and program sensor technology using arduino boards, ESP32s, and raw digital and anologue components.

 ### Introduction
 This class will teach you the fundamentals of physical computing using microcomputers and sensors.
 This will lay the ground work for you to build a battery powered sensor kit that can be install in the field.
 You will learn Arduino Software (IDE), and arduino based microcontrollers, and [ESP32 Feather](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather).